 This resource offers information about training law enforcement to have rapid and coordinated efforts, including the most up to date technology and techniques.

-These resources provides a factbook of descriptions of the criminal justice systems of 45 countries around the world.
+These resources provide a factbook of descriptions of the criminal justice systems of 45 countries around the world.
 Includes information on corrections, courts, crime type, employment, law enforcement, and victims.

 This resource is composed of millions of pages that are released every year.
 The documents that are released are mostly public interest.
 The resource features different categories based on subject material and publishes and updates the online directory of Chiefs of State and Cabinet Members of Foreign Governments weekly.
 The directory is intended to be used primarily as a reference aid and includes as many governments of the world as is considered practical, some of them not officially recognized by the United States.